|Death: ||Dec. 27, 1862|

 Today the earthly remains of the three Armstrong brothers lie buried in the Nashville National Cemetery, James in grave #5873, Section B; William is most likely buried in a grave marked as UNKNOWN U. S. SOLDIER possibly in Section B; and George in grave #5852 in Section B.

-by Baxter B. Fite III and Carol Dorward, of Washington, Illinois.
+by Baxter B. Fite III, who can be contacted at email@example.com, and Carol Dorward, of Washington, Illinois

 (Baxter would enjoy hearing from anyone, especially descendants of the Armstrong family, who might be able to add to the biographical material that we have on Private George E. Armstrong and the Armstrong family.
 Baxter would also love to see copies of any pictures of George E. Armstrong which may have survived the years added to his Find A Grave site for all to see.)